PavanKumar184/Resume/README.md

 - **Phone:** (123) 456-7890

 ## Objective
-A highly motivated software developer with 5+ years of experience looking for opportunities to work in an
+A highly motivated software developer with 5+ years of experience looking for opportunities to work in an company.